The Big Bang, CPT, and neutrino dark matter: Introduction

 \section{Introduction}

 Cosmological observations indicate the universe to be astonishingly simple on the largest accessible scales \cite{Ade:2015xua, Aghanim:2015xee, Ade:2015hxq, Ade:2015ava, Ade:2015bva}.
 To an excellent approximation, we infer that, seconds after the Big Bang, the universe was accurately described by a spatially-flat, radiation-dominated FRW metric with small gaussian, adiabatic, scalar, growing perturbations with an almost scale-invariant power spectrum.
 So far, there is no evidence for primordial vector or tensor perturbations or cosmic defects.
-The simple structure and content of the early universe is a vital clue as to its origin.
-Most commonly, it has been interpreted as evidence for a prior epoch of accelerated expansion called inflation \cite{Guth:1980zm, Linde:1981mu, Albrecht:1982wi, Kazanas:1980tx, Starobinsky:1980te, Sato:1981ds, Sato:1980yn}.
+The simplicity of the large-scale universe is commonly interpreted as evidence for a prior epoch of accelerated expansion called inflation \cite{Guth:1980zm, Linde:1981mu, Albrecht:1982wi, Kazanas:1980tx, Starobinsky:1980te, Sato:1981ds, Sato:1980yn}.
+However, inflationary models introduce a great deal of freedom which we would prefer to avoid.
+In this paper, and a companion letter \cite{Boyle:2018tzc}, we shall investigate a different possibility: that some aspects, at least, of the simple structure and content of the early universe may in fact be explained by $CPT$ symmetry, believed to be a fundamental symmetry of the laws of nature.
+Among other things, we shall describe in detail a remarkable consequence of this hypothesis, namely a highly economical new explanation for the cosmological dark matter.